SMART SENSING insights

 • and a subjective, more or less conscious component: “feelings”.

-When we perceive somebody else’s emotions, this happens consciously and unconsciously based on various cues: the mentioned physiological reactions and the behavior of our counterpart.
-In scientific settings, we can measure emotions by analyzing these cues.
+In scientific settings, we can measure emotions by analyzing cues through multimodal data acquisition and AI-based analysis.
 This, however, does not mean that a machine can “read” human subjects like some dystopian scenarios might suggest.
-Instead, emotion analysis is the result of pattern recognition techniques: We identify and classify the physiological changes associated with different emotions and train algorithms on this data.
-In the next step, the trained algorithms can recognize similar patterns in new data and accurately classify emotions.
+Instead, emotion analysis is the result of pattern recognition techniques that identify and classify physiological and behavorial changes linked to various emotions, followed by training algorithms on this data.
+In the next step, these trained algorithms can detect similar patterns in new data.

 Emotion classification

 Experiencing emotions is subjective and deeply personal by nature.
 So how is it possible to measure the unique feeling and expression of happiness, how do you quantify sadness?
-When we attempt to measure emotions, we need to apply an objective classification system, thus reducing the complexity of the phenomenon.
+When we attempt to detect emotions and affective states, we need to apply an objective classification system, thus reducing the complexity of the phenomenon.

 Measure what is measurable and make measurable what is not.